-Remove about two feet of hose from the packaging if you can (generally hoses are tied together so you can remove the tie and then replace it).
+Remove about two feet of hose from the packaging if you can (hoses are tied together so you can remove the tie and then replace it).

 Coil the hose back against itself to see if it kinks.
-If it kinks immediately then it’s a given that it is going to that much easier once warmed from the sun.
-If it flexes and loops, then you have a hose that is going to kink a lot less easily.
+If it kinks immediately, then it’s a given that it will be that much easier once warmed from the sun.
+If it flexes and loops, then you have a hose that will kink a lot less easily.

-The fittings at the end of the hose are generally a universal 5/8th-inch diameter in order to be able to use any standard water spigot and connection to hose nozzles and other hoses.
-Fittings are generally made of one of two materials: brass, a strong, copper and zinc alloy, or aluminum, a silver metal element that is often used for both its strength and difficulty to crush.
+The fittings at the end of the hose are a universal 5/8th-inch diameter to be able to use any standard water spigot and connection to hose nozzles and other hoses.
+Fittings are made of one of two materials: brass, a strong copper and zinc alloy, or aluminum, a silver metallic element that is often used for both its strength and difficulty to crush.

-Many people often prefer brass fittings over the slightly stronger aluminum versions due to the fact that they will not bind, or stick, when wet and are easy to attach and reattach to various ends with ease.
+Many people often prefer brass fittings over the slightly stronger aluminum versions because they will not bind or stick when wet and are easy to attach and reattach to various ends with ease.
 Despite aluminum fittings being strong and less likely to flatten under pressure, they can bind up when wet and be difficult to unscrew from one another without the use of tools to loosen the connection.

 Hose Lengths and Diameters

-Hoses come in many lengths but are most commonly found in 25, 50, and 100-foot increments, although anything from 10 foot to 200-foot lengths can be found with a little bit of research.
-Depending On what you need your hose for, consider always buying a longer length than what you expect in order to use it for more than just one job.
-You can also almost always connect hoses together to provide more length due to universal fittings.
+Hoses come in many lengths but are most commonly found in 25, 50, and 100-foot increments, although anything from 10 to 200-foot lengths can be found with a little bit of research.
+Depending On what you need your hose for, consider buying a longer length than what you expect to use it for more than just one job.
+You can also almost always connect hoses to provide more length due to universal fittings.

-Hose diameters are often as variable as their lengths, and although are generally most found as a 5/8th-inch opening, can span from other popular sizes: such as 3/8ths, 1/2, and 3/4ths inches.
+Hose diameters are often as variable as their lengths, and although are mostly found as a 5/8th-inch opening, can span from other popular sizes, such as 3/8ths, 1/2, and 3/4ths inches.
 The wider the hose diameter, the greater the water flow rate will be.
-Other, more narrow, sizes exist as well but are not as easily found in traditional hose designs.
+Other, more narrow sizes exist too but are not as easily found in traditional hose designs.

 How to Choose the Best and Lightest Garden Hose for Your Yard